telliott99/geometry_utils/README.md

 This project is a small Python library, ``geometry.py``, to use in drawing figures for my geometry textbook.
 The library is contained in a single file at top level:  ``geometry.py``.

-I am running Python 3.13 obtained via Homebrew, so I put a symbolic link to geometry.py in:
+I am running Python 3.13 obtained via Homebrew, on macOS, so I put a symbolic link to ``geometry.py`` in:

 ```
  /usr/local/lib/python3.13/site-packages/geometry.py